Nitin Chandra

 Nitin Chandra is an Indian film director, producer and screenwriter who mainly works in Bhojpuri cinema and Maithili cinema.
-He is the recipient of National Film Awards for his Maithili language film Mithila Makhaan in 2016.
-His Bhojpuri Film Deswa premiered at International Film Festival of India in 2011.
-His recent film Jackson Halt released in 2023.

 Life

 He is the elder brother of actress Nitu Chandra.

+Career

+Chandra has directed movies Deswa, Mithila Makhaan etc. His Bhojpuri Film Deswa was premiered at International Film Festival of India in 2011.
+His recent film Jackson Halt released in 2023.

+Awards

+He is the recipient of National Film Awards for his Maithili language film Mithila Makhaan in 2016.